-Michelle Vitale is a licensed counselor and coach working with adults navigating transitions or challenges in their lives, work, or education.
-Her practice aims to help clients design what’s next and transform their challenges into opportunities for greater learning, possibility, and growth.
+Michelle Vitale is a licensed counselor and coach offering remote sessions to clients living in RI or PA.
+Michelle works with adults navigating transitions or challenges in their lives, work, or education, and her practice aims to help clients transform their challenges into opportunities for greater learning, possibility, and growth.

 Her work with clients blends both compassion and practical skills that holistically support personal and professional development; her clients build clarity, confidence, and take bold action in a fulfilling direction.

 Michelle offers individual counseling, coaching or a blend of both.
 Additionally, Michelle holds group sessions, as she believes the interplay between and among group participants can create exponential possibilities for growth and positive change.

 Michelle received her Masters in Counseling Psychology from the University of Pennsylvania.
 Prior to her work in counseling, she studied Business Administration at Babson College, worked in the private sector (PricewaterhouseCoopers), and spent a year researching women’s leadership in Chile as a Fulbright Scholar.

 Her sessions can be in either English or Spanish, and she provides remote therapy sessions as well as in-person.

 College, graduate, and medical student mental health - Navigating transitions and pressures in balancing workload, high demands, school and personal life, and career exploration.

 Women’s issues - Women’s health issues, motherhood, child-free woman, confidence issues, relationships and dating issues, navigating divorce, finding one's voice as a woman, shame resilience, making time for yourself and healing your energy, career management, etc.